 California Science Center, Los Angeles – In Exposition Park, this public-private partnership between the State and the California Science Center Foundation consists of an IMAX movie theater, the Sketch Foundation Gallery Air and Space Exhibits, the Weingart Exhibit Gallery and a Science Court and Plaza. (californiasciencecenter.org)

-Getty Center, Los Angeles – This stunning Richard Meier-designed structure offers breathtaking gardens and European masterpieces and also presents lectures, films, concerts and special programs.
+Getty Center, Los Angeles – This stunning Richard Meier-designed structure offers free admission to breathtaking gardens and European masterpieces and also presents lectures, films, concerts and special programs.
 The complex includes a restaurant (reservations required), two cafeterias and two outdoor coffee bars.
-The center is accessible by public transportation.
-On-site parking is subject to availability and often reaches capacity on holidays and summer weekends, so try to come early in the day.
-Admission is free, but there is a charge for parking. (getty.edu/visit/)
+Paid on-site parking is subject to availability and often reaches capacity on holidays and summer weekends; the Center is accessible by public transportation. (getty.edu/visit/center)

 Museum of Tolerance, Los Angeles – A visit to this educational arm of the Simon Wiesenthal Center can provide a breathtaking journey through 20th century history, enlighten thinking about what leads people to hate and provide insights into how ordinary people have changed the world with extraordinary actions.
 The museum strongly recommends advance reservations. (museumoftolerance.com)

 Getty Villa, Malibu – The Getty Center’s coastal counterpart displays Roman and Greek antiquities in an exquisite venue, the only reconstruction of a Roman Patrician country home in the U.S. Easy access, however, is not its strong suit; be advised that you must be north-bound on the PCH in order to enter the driveway.
 Given the location, driving is the only convenient way to visit, and you must reserve a timed ticket in advance.
 While admission is free, there’s a charge for parking. (getty.edu/visit/villa)